offspringcon/offspringcon.github.io/readme.md

 ## 9. Where do I double-check other details?
 If you're attending, you should have a link to a spreadsheet with names of attendees, confirmation that you've paid registration, room to record games you'll be bring (or want others to bring) and lots of other information.
 Check that for anything not on this site.

+## 10. Cancellation Policy:
+If your circumstances change and you can't join us, you can get 100% of your room deposit back if you cancel no later than 24 hours before your reservation starts.
+Unfortunately, we have signed a contract that commits us to $2,295 plus tax in expenses to the Lodge for rental of the public spaces (Gandy Dancer, Trapper's Cabin) and subsidies on Big Bear and Bullwinkle's (also public spaces for most of the Con).
+We collected a grand total of $2,460 in registrations (including those that Matt's and Emily's families paid), so we're not able to offer any refunds.
+That said, if we hold this event in the future, we're willing to waive registration for those who had to cancel.